 The more points the player is attempting to score with, the longer it will take to score a goal.
 Be careful when attempting to score a large number of points, as you're vulnerable to enemy attacks, and getting knocked down means losing a large number of accumulated points.

 Scoring during the last two minutes of the game doubles the amount of points players have, increasing the maximum number of possible points scored to 100.

 It is best to score points when all enemies in the area are either eliminated or at another area.
 Getting attacked by the enemy team while attempting to score a goal cancels it, and you may lose some Aeos Energy when you get knocked down.
 Always be mindful of the enemy Pokemon movement on the map.

 When going for goal zones, communicate with the team and plan a strategy.
 This is crucial, especially when going solo.
 Players never want to be in a position where the team is fighting the enemy on one side of the map while one player is soloing Goal Zones far from the team.
 This often leads to frustration and can cause the team to lose the game.

-Boss Pokemon like Rotom and Zapdos will give you and your teammates additional Aeos Energy when they are defeated.
+Boss Pokemon like Rotom, Zapdos, and Regieleki will give you and your teammates additional Aeos Energy when they are defeated.
 They will also charge up enemy Goal Zones, allowing your team to score goals without waiting for the score meter to go full.

-Be careful, fighting boss Pokemon requires teamwork and proper coordination.
+You do need to be careful when fighting boss Pokemon, it requires teamwork and proper coordination.
 They may be tough to beat, but the rewards they give when defeated can give your team an edge in battle!